allen925/com3012-passportjs/README.md

-# Revoke Authentication Project with express
+# Passportjs Authentication Project With Revoke Sessions

 A simple web application using Express, EJS, and Passport.js for authentication system.